UKCloud/documentation/articles/azure/azs-gs.md

 Next, you should receive a welcome email from your CSM containing the details of your new UKCloud for Microsoft Azure environment.

+> [!IMPORTANT]
+> If you have conditional access policies enabled for your Azure Active Directory, follow the instructions from the invitation email to allow us access to your AAD.
+>
+> You can find more information about conditional access policies [here](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/location-condition#trusted-ips).

 # [I do not have an existing Azure Active Directory](#tab/tabid-2)

 If you've decided that UKCloud for Microsoft Azure is the right environment for you, contact your CSM with the following information: